 and has returned to battle Holmes again in the greatest crime duel of

 all time?
-It could indeed."
+It could indeed.'

-HAPPY HOLIDAYS, and STAY SAFE.
+HAPPY HOLIDAYS, SHERLOCKIANS, AND STAY SAFE.

-[© December, 2020, Jeffersen]
+[© December, 2020 (updated in 2025), Jeffersen]

 No comments: